Two cougars spotted together in Minnesota for the first time ever.

 A 16-year-old deer hunter in Minnesota recently had a day he won't soon forget.
 Jordan Bowen was zeroing his rifle on a deer that had just walked out of some tall grasses.
 It was at that moment that a cougar lunged at the deer.

-He told the Pioneer Press, “It was about 40 feet up almost immediately, I couldn’t believe it.”
+"It was about 40 feet up almost immediately, I couldn't believe it," he told the Pioneer Press.

 Bowen was tempted to shoot the animal with his rifle instead began shooting with his camera phone.
 Unless in life-threatening danger, it is illegal to kill mountain lions in Minnesota.
 Bowen was able to snap a few pictures before the animal descended the tree.
 It was at that time that things got even more interesting.

 A second mountain lion appeared and got into an altercation with the first.
 According to Bowen, the two cougars began fighting and chasing each other before one of them ran off.